Localization and Approximations for Distributed Non-convex Optimization: Application to Resource Allocation

 Let $\Gc=(B,\Ec)$ be the BS network we are considering, and let $d_i$ be the degree of BS $i$.
-The choice of $W$ must meet the following two criteria to conform to Assumption B: (1) it must be doubly-stochastic; (2) $W_{ij}$ is non-zero if and only if $(i,j)\in\Ec$.
+The choice of $W$ must meet the following two criteria to conform to Assumption L4: (1) it must be doubly-stochastic; (2) $W_{ij}\geq0$ is non-zero if and only if $(i,j)\in\Ec$.
+We denote the set of $W$'s that satisfy these criteria as $\Om$, which is a subset in $\R_+^{|B|\times|B|}$.
 We choose $W$ as follows \beq W_{ij}=\left\{